kptdev/kpt/docs/design-docs/01-live_Inventory-to-ResourceGroup.md

 3. If no ResourceGroup is found in STDIN and Kptfile inventory exists, raise errors and suggest users to run kpt live migrate

+### New flags

+#### `--rg-file`

+- description: The file path to the ResourceGroup CR, default to `resourcegroup.yaml`
+- short form `--rg`
+- This flag will be added to `kpt live init`, `kpt live migrate` and `kpt live apply`

+#### `--name` for inventory

+- description: The name for the ResourceGroup
+- This flag will continue to be used by `kpt live init`.
+Rather than overriding the inventory.name in Kptfile, it will override the default metadata.name in the standalone ResourceGroup file.

+#### `--namespace` for inventory

+- description: The namespace for the ResourceGroup
+- This flag will continue to be used by `kpt live init`, Rather than overriding the inventory.namespace in Kptfile, it will override the default metadata.namespace in the standalone ResourceGroup file.

+#### `--inventory-id` for inventory

+- description: Inventory identifier.
+This is used to detect overlap between two sets of ResourceGroup managed resources that might use the same name and namespace.
+- This flag will continue to be accepted by `kpt live init` for backward compatibility reasons.
+  If given, ResourceGroup will store the inventory-id value in "metadata.labels[0].cli-utils.sigs.k8s.io/inventory-id" of the ResourceGroup.
+  If not given, the ResourceGroup labels will be empty and the value of "<name>-<namespace>" will be used as the "cli-utils.sigs.k8s.io/inventory-id" label in `kpt live apply` from STD.

 ## User Guide

 ### To hydrate via kustomize and deploy via kpt

 #### Day 1

-<b>For new users to start from scratch (no Kptfile)</b>
+##### For new users to start from scratch (no Kptfile)
-User can run `kpt live init [--resourcegroup-file=CUSTOM_RG.yaml]` to create a ResourceGroup object and store it in a resourcegroup.yaml file.
+User can run `kpt live init [--rg-file=resourcegroup.yaml]` to create a ResourceGroup object and store it in a resourcegroup.yaml file.
-Users can customize the file path with the flag “--resourcegroup-file”.
+Users can customize the file path with the flag “--rg-file”.

-<b>For existing kpt users to migrate from Kptfile</b>
+##### For existing kpt users to migrate from Kptfile
-Users run `kpt live migrate [--resourcegroup-file=CUSTOM_RG.yaml]` to convert the Inventory object from Kptfile to a standalone resourcegroup.yaml file.
+Users run `kpt live migrate [--rg-file=resourcegroup.yaml]` to convert the Inventory object from Kptfile to a standalone resourcegroup.yaml file.
-Users can customize the file path with the flag “--resourcegroup-file”.
+Users can customize the file path with the flag “--rg-file”.

-<b>[optional]: Add shareable ResourceGroup to kustomize resources</b>
+##### [optional]: Add shareable ResourceGroup to kustomize resources
 If the ResourceGroup is expected to be shared in the Gitops workflow, users can add the resourcegroup.yaml  file path to the .resources field in kustomization.yaml.
-This simplifies the Day N deployment by omitting the “–resourcegroup-file“ flag.
+This simplifies the Day N deployment by omitting the “–rg-file“ flag.

 #### Day N

 - Users can configure the hydration rules in kustomization.yaml
 - Users can run `kustomize build <DIR> | kpt live apply -` to hydrate and deploy the kustomize-managed configurations.
-If resourcegroup.yaml is not added to kustomize .resources field, users should provide the “–resourcegroup-file“ flag.
+If resourcegroup.yaml is not added to kustomize .resources field, users should provide the “–rg-file“ flag.
-  `kustomize build <DIR> | kpt live apply –resourcegroup-file <CUSTOM_RG.yaml> -`
+  `kustomize build <DIR> | kpt live apply –rg-file <resourcegroup.yaml> -`

 ### To hydrate via helm and deploy via kpt

 #### Day 1

-<b>For new users to start from scratch (no Kptfile)</b>
+##### For new users to start from scratch (no Kptfile)
-User can run `kpt live init --resourcegroup-file=<DIR>/resourcegroup.yaml` to create a ResourceGroup object and store it in the helm template <DIR>.
+User can run `kpt live init --rg-file=<DIR>/resourcegroup.yaml` to create a ResourceGroup object and store it in the helm template <DIR>.

-<b>For existing kpt users to migrate from Kptfile</b>
+##### For existing kpt users to migrate from Kptfile
-Users run `kpt live migrate --resourcegroup-file=<DIR>/resourcegroup.yaml` to convert the Inventory object from Kptfile to  a standalone resourcegroup.yaml file.
+Users run `kpt live migrate --rg-file=<DIR>/resourcegroup.yaml` to convert the Inventory object from Kptfile to  a standalone resourcegroup.yaml file.

 #### Day N